PowerLoom/pooler/README.md

 ![Snapshotter workflow](snapshotter/static/docs/assets/OverallArchitecture.png)

-A snapshotter peer as part of Powerloom Protocol does exactly what the name suggests:  It synchronizes with other snapshotter peers over a smart contract running on the present version of the PowerLoom Protocol testnet.
+A snapshotter peer as part of Powerloom Protocol does exactly what the name suggests:  It synchronizes with other snapshotter peers over a smart contract running on Powerloom Prost chain.
 It follows an architecture that is driven by state transitions which makes it easy to understand and modify.

 Because of its decentralized nature, the snapshotter specification and its implementations share some powerful features that can adapt to your specific information requirements on blockchain applications: